Why Raven Industries' Shares Dropped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of industrial supplier Raven Industries fell as much as 11% today after reporting first-quarter results.
+What: Shares of manufacturer Raven Industries (NAS: RAVN) fell as much as 10% today after reporting earnings.

 Interested in more info on Raven Industries?
 Add it to your watchlist by clicking here.

-The article Why Raven Industries' Shares Dropped originally appeared on Fool.com.Fool contributor Travis Hoium and The Motley Fool have no position in any of the stocks mentioned.
+The article Why Raven Industries' Shares Dropped originally appeared on Fool.com.Fool contributor Travis Hoium has no positions in the stocks mentioned above.
+You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.